April Fools' Day

-April Fools' Day or All Fools' Day is an annual custom on 1 April consisting of practical jokes and hoaxes.
-Jokesters often expose their actions by shouting "April Fools!" at the recipient.
+April Fools' Day or April Fool's Day (rarely called All Fools' Day) is an annual custom on the 1st of April consisting of practical jokes, hoaxes, and pranks.
+Jokesters often expose their actions by shouting "April Fool[s]!" at the recipient.
 Mass media can be involved with these pranks, which may be revealed as such the following day.
-The custom of setting aside a day for playing harmless pranks upon one's neighbour has been relatively common in the world historically.
+The custom of setting aside a day for playing harmless pranks upon one's neighbor has been relatively common in the world historically.

 Origins

-Although the origins of April Fools’ is unknown, there are lots of theories surrounding it.
+Although many theories have been proposed throughout the years, the origin of April Fools' Day is not exactly known.

 A disputed association between 1 April and foolishness is in Geoffrey Chaucer's The Canterbury Tales (1392).
-In the "Nun's Priest's Tale", a vain cock Chauntecleer is tricked by a fox on "Since March began thirty days and two," i.e. 32 days since March began, which is 1 April.
+In the "Nun's Priest's Tale", a vain cock, Chauntecleer, is tricked by a fox "Since March began, full thirty days and two," i.e. the 32nd day from 1 March, which is 1 April.
 However, it is not clear that Chaucer was referencing 1 April since the text of the "Nun's Priest's Tale" also states that the story takes place on the day when the sun is "in the sign of Taurus had y-rune Twenty degrees and one," which would not be 1 April.
 Modern scholars believe that there is a copying error in the extant manuscripts and that Chaucer actually wrote, "Syn March was gon".
-If so, the passage would have originally meant 32 days after March, i.e. 2 May, the anniversary of the engagement of King Richard II of England to Anne of Bohemia, which took place in 1381.
+If so, the passage would have originally meant 32 days after March ended, i.e. 2 May.

 In 1508, French poet Eloy d'Amerval referred to a poisson d'avril (April fool, literally "April's fish"), possibly the first reference to the celebration in France.
-Some historians suggest that April Fools' originated because, in the Middle Ages, New Year's Day was celebrated on 25 March in most European towns, with a holiday that in some areas of France, specifically, ended on 1 April, and those who celebrated New Year's Eve on 1 January made fun of those who celebrated on other dates by the invention of April Fools' Day.
+Some historians suggest that April Fools' originated because, in the Middle Ages, New Year's Day was celebrated on 25 March in most European towns, with a holiday that in some areas of France, specifically, ended on 1 April, and those who celebrated New Year's Day on 1 January made fun of those who celebrated on other dates by the invention of April Fools' Day.
 The use of 1 January as New Year's Day became common in France only in the mid-16th century, and that date was not adopted officially until 1564, by the Edict of Roussillon, as called for during the Council of Trent in 1563.
-However, there are issues with this theory because there is an unambiguous reference to April Fools' Day in a 1561 poem by Flemish poet Eduard de Dene of a nobleman who sends his servants on foolish errands on 1 April, predating the change.
-April Fools' Day was also an established tradition in Great Britain before 1 January was established as the start of the calendar year.
+However, there are issues with this theory because there is an unambiguous reference to April Fools' Day in a 1561 poem by Flemish poet Eduard de Dene of a nobleman who sent his servant on foolish errands on 1 April, predating the change.
+April Fools' Day was also an established tradition in Great Britain before 1 January was established as the start of the calendar year.In 1686, John Aubrey referred to the celebration as "Fooles holy day", the first British reference.
+On 1 April 1698, several people were tricked into going to the Tower of London to "see the Lions washed".